cwt/fts5-icu-tokenizer/README.md

 # FTS5 ICU Tokenizer for SQLite

-This project provides a custom FTS5 tokenizer for SQLite that uses the International Components for Unicode (ICU) library to provide robust word segmentation for various languages.
+This project provides custom FTS5 tokenizers for SQLite that use the International Components for Unicode (ICU) library to provide robust word segmentation for various languages.

 It is written in C for maximum stability and performance, making it suitable for high-availability systems.
-The target locale is configurable at build time.
+The target locale is configurable at build time, with support for both universal and locale-specific tokenizers.

 ## Prerequisites